-Special Report: The lavish and leveraged life of Aubrey McClendon
+SPECIAL REPORT: The lavish and leveraged life of Aubrey McClendon

-OKLAHOMA CITY In an annex at the headquarters of Chesapeake Energy Corp, a unit informally known as AKM Operations manages a top company priority: the personal business of its namesake, Chief Executive Aubrey K. McClendon.
+OKLAHOMA CITY, June 7 In an annex at the headquarters of Chesapeake Energy Corp, a unit informally known as AKM Operations manages a top company priority: the personal business of its namesake, Chief Executive Aubrey K. McClendon.

 According to internal documents reviewed by Reuters, the unit’s accountants, engineers and supervisors handled about $3 million of personal work for McClendon in 2010 alone.
 Among other tasks, the unit’s controller once helped coordinate the repair of a McClendon house that was damaged by hailstones.